WordPress/openverse/documentation/meta/contribution/good_first_and_help_wanted_issues.md

 #### Follow up

 Assign the issue to the user.
+Check on progress of the issue as part of our regular prioritization process.
+If the contributor doesn't reply or create the PR, move on to [scenario #3](#scenario-3-absent-contributor).

 ### Scenario 2: Improper PR Template